 Get your stretchy pants ready: It’s almost Thanksgiving.
 You’ll feast on everything from cranberry sauce to pumpkin pie, and you’ll likely spend the day with the people you love most.
-As you prepare for the food-filled holiday, you may be thinking about how you’ll cook the main dish.
+As you prepare for the food-filled holiday, keep in mind safety cooking tips, you may be thinking about how you’ll cook the main dish.
 Turkey is what Thanksgiving is all about, and getting your bird ready will likely take up a lot of time.

 But, did you know Thanksgiving is the leading day for home fires involving cooking equipment?
 According to the National Fire Protection Association, fires are three times more likely on Thanksgiving.
 To help you avoid any mishaps this holiday season, keep reading for some helpful cooking safety tips.